oracle/graal/docs/TESTS.md

 ## Test case options

 You can pass VM arguments as the last argument to the test runner.
-For example, you can use `mx su-suite llvm38 -Dpolyglot.llvm.debug=true` to get useful information for debugging the test cases.
+For example, you can use `mx test llvm38 -Dpolyglot.llvm.debug=true` to get useful information for debugging the test cases.

 ## Reference output